 It’s common for institutions to fill their lead communications with endless links and resources for prospective students.
 While you may think it’s helpful to provide them with a link to every webpage of your website, it’s really quite the opposite.

 Your lead communications should contain one main CTA in the form of a button or text link that directs your lead to a specified landing page.
 The fewer CTAs you have, the better; as fewer CTAs can result in 40% higher click-throughs.

 However, with that being said, you can still link relevant words in the body of your message to pages that make sense.
 Just be sure not to overdo it!

-At the very least, it’s important you include elements of your branding, such as logos, colours, etc.
+At the very least, avoid plain-text emails and include elements of your branding such as logos, colours, etc.

 If you can, take it a step further and add an image or two in your campaign!
 Get your prospects excited about attending your institution.
-Show images of current students, facilities on campus, or events!
+Show images that are relevant to the content of the email, such as real students or facilities on campus!

 If you’re looking for a way to generate more prospective student leads, or need help communicating and connecting with the leads you receive, the SchoolFinder Group can help!
 With LeadMatch™ and LeadConnect™, we can provide you with digital lead generation solutions that don’t compromise budget or quality and drive real results.